Mary Louise Day: Disappearance

 On or around July 15, 1981, Mary Day disappeared from her home in California.
 Her parents did not report her missing, and almost no one aside from them knew she was missing.
-In 1994, Sherrie Calgaro filed a missing persons report but by then thirteen years had passed and police did not launch an investigation.
+In 1992, Sherrie (Waits) Calgaro filed a missing persons report to the Ft.
+Ord military base in California, but by then eleven years had passed and police did not launch a full investigation.
+Sherrie was sent a postcard that stated the police had done a records search and no information was found.
 Sherrie sent information about Mary Day and a photo of her to the National Center for Missing and Exploited Children in late 1999, at which point an image of how Mary might have looked at the time was developed.
 This age-progressed image depicted her at age 31.

-Sherrie Calgaro spoke to police regarding Mary's disappearance and an official investigation was opened in 2002.
+Sherrie spoke to police regarding Mary's disappearance, and an official investigation was opened in 2002 as Ft.
+Ord was being shut down and all cold cases were being reviewed.
 Her family were the only ones who knew about her disappearance; their neighbors were unable to recall them and did not recognize pictures of Mary, who had not been enrolled in school while living in Seaside.

 Kathy was able to give a more detailed account of the night of Mary Day's disappearance.
 She and Mary stayed home while William, Charlotte, and their two siblings went out to dinner.
-When they returned, William's dog, of which he was very fond, began presenting with signs of physical illness that made him appear to be dying.
+When they returned, William's dog, of which he was very fond, began presenting signs of physical illness that made him appear to be dying.
 William became extremely angry and accused Mary of poisoning the dog, after which he began to beat her.
 Kathy said William began to yell, scaring her, shortly after which "all hell broke loose."
 She further said she remembered the fight between Mary and William, and that Mary had been yelling.
 She concluded by stating that the last time she saw Mary, she had blood coming out of her mouth.
 The next morning, Kathy said, Mary Day was no longer in the house.
 When she asked her mother where Mary went, Charlotte told her that Mary ran away and to never speak her name again.
-Sometime after, the family moved to New York, where Sherrie Calgaro visited them.
-She noticed that Mary was not with them and asked Charlotte where Mary was, and Charlotte again said that Mary had run away.
-When Sherrie attempted to ask Kathy, she replied that they were not allowed to speak about Mary Day.
-Sherrie Calgaro told police that she remembered her mother proclaiming that she knew of locations in California in which one could hide a corpse and never have it be found.
-Following this, Sherrie began to believe her sister Mary was murdered.
+Sometime later, the family moved to New York (Sherrie was 12 at the time) where Sherrie visited them.
+She noticed that Mary was not with them and asked Charlotte where Mary was.
+Charlotte again said that Mary had run away, was on drugs, and had become a prostitute.
+Charlotte had also stated she had burned all pictures of Mary that she had.
+When Sherrie attempted to ask Kathy while spending the night about what happened to Mary, Kathy replied that they were not allowed to speak about Mary Day.